How does a pacemaker work?

-- you have a particular type of heart block - a delay in the electrical conduction through the heart that can make the heart beat too slowly
+- you have a particular type of heart block – a delay in the electrical signals travelling through the heart, that can make the heart beat too slowly

-- your heart beats too fast, which is not effectively controlled by medication
+- your heart is beating too fast and this is not effectively controlled by medication

-- you have heart failure, which may cause your heart to pump out of synch.
+- you have heart failure, which may cause your heart to pump out of sync.

 Having a pacemaker can greatly improve your quality of life and for some people it can be life saving.

 Most pacemakers are very reliable and comfortable.
 They're smaller than an average matchbox and weigh about 20 to 50 grams.
-A pacemaker sits just under your collar bone and will have one or more leads which are placed into your heart through a vein.
-Pacemakers used to be much bigger - you can read how we helped change that in our heart health timeline.
+A pacemaker sits just under your collarbone and will have one or more leads which are placed into your heart through a vein.

 A pacemaker has a pulse generator – a battery powered electronic circuit – and one or more electrode leads:

-Your doctor will discuss which is the most suitable type of pacemaker for you and this will depend on the reasons why you need to have one.
+Your doctor will talk to you about which type of pacemaker is most suitable for you, which will depend on the reasons why you need to have one.

-It’s normal to feel tired for a few days afterwards, but most people find that they are able to get back to their normal lifestyle fairly quickly.
+It’s normal to feel tired for a few days after having your pacemaker fitted, but most people find that they're able to get back to their normal lifestyle fairly quickly.
 You’re not allowed to drive a car for at least a week after your pacemaker is fitted.

 Having a pacemaker fitted - Alan's story